 If the first 5 points represent your situation – then most likely it's going to be refinishing.

-Hardwood flooring boards have a special method of fitting them together edge to edge, which is called “Tongue and groove”.
+Hardwood flooring boards have a special method of fitting them together edge to edge, which is called “Tongue and Groove”.
 This method allows two flat pieces to be joined strongly together to make a single flat surface.
 These slots are located in the middle of the board thickness with an approximately equal amount of wood under it and above it.
-And it really matters because the amount above the tongue and groove slots determine exactly how many times your flooring can be refinished.
+And it really matters because the amount above the tongue and groove slots determines exactly how many times your flooring can be refinished.

-In the newly installed wood flooring, there is approximately a quarter of an inch above tongue and groove which represents 3-4 possible times that this wood can be refinished.
+In the newly installed wood flooring, there is approximately a quarter of an inch above the tongue and groove which represents 3-4 possible times that this wood can be refinished.
 As I mentioned before one proper refinishing can last up to 25 years, we are looking at 75 to 100 years of potential usage, which no other surface can give you, honestly. (link to the article “Comparing hardwood flooring to other surfaces”).

 So, you need to look if you still have that space (at least 1/16 of an inch) above the “tongue and groove” slot).
 If you are having a hard time finding a board with an open side where you can take a look at its thickness (no heating “grills” or transition with other surfaces in your house) you can still, try to determine if you have enough wood by your flooring appearance.
 By appearance I mean – if your boards look tight to each other with no unusually big gaps in between them and if you are not seeing shiny nail heads right in between your boards – you are most likely fine for one or several more refinishing.

-There are most obvious benefits, such as you will have nice and shiny floors under your feet, it will instantly increase the cosines of your house, make it more presentable and you can host parties so your friend can enjoy it too.
+There are most obvious benefits, such as you will have nice and shiny floors under your feet, it will instantly increase the cosines of your house, make it more presentable and you can host parties so your friends can enjoy it too.

 (Link to article: “Floor sanding options, their difference and how to choose one”)